isouravgope/isouravgope/README.md

       <b>
         Hello There
       <br>
-        I'm Sourav, a developer, a student, and Linux enthusiast.
+        I'm Sourav, a developer, a student, and a Linux enthusiast.
       </b>
       <br>
         <image src="https://readme-typing-svg.herokuapp.com?color=80ccf9&font=Iosevka+medium&size=19&center=true&lines=Tell+the+Computer+what+you+want;+++++++++++++++Not+what+to+do+!!">